rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 ### 0.5.84 Letters or words intended to be read more than once

 **ALT note: The text of the main instruction comes pre-3R RDA; I think we'll want to modify it because copyright.
 Post-3R RDA states: Condition: A letter or word appears only once but is intended to be read more than once.
-Option: Repeat the letter or word.**
+Option: Repeat the letter or word**.

 <a name="0.5.84.1">0.5.84.1</a> If a letter or word appears only once but the design of the source of information makes it clear that it is intended to be read more than once, repeat the letter or word.